validityBase/vbase-py-samples-collab/docs/quickstart.md

     https://colab.research.google.com/github/validityBase/vbase-py-samples-collab/blob/main/samples/

 4. **You are all set!**
     You can make and verify commitments.
-Please review the samples and their documentation for additional info
+Please review the samples and their documentation for additional info.